Dante's Inferno (1935 film)

-Dante's Inferno is a 1935 American drama horror film starring Spencer Tracy and loosely based on Dante Alighieri's Divine Comedy.
+Dante's Inferno is a 1935 American drama film starring Spencer Tracy and loosely based on Dante Alighieri's Divine Comedy.
 The film remains primarily remembered for a 10-minute depiction of hell realized by director Harry Lachman, himself an established Post-Impressionist painter.
 This was Fox Film Corporation's last film to be produced under the Fox Studios banner before the company merged with Twentieth Century Pictures to form 20th Century-Fox Film Corporation.

 Plot

 Jim Carter, a former stoker, takes over a fairground show, run by 'Pop' McWade, which depicts scenes from Dante's Inferno.
 He marries Pop's niece Betty and they have a son, Alexander.
 Meanwhile, the show becomes a great success, with Carter making it larger and more lurid.
 An inspector declares the fair unsafe but Carter bribes him into silence.
 There is a partial collapse at the fair which injures Pop.
 Recovering in hospital, he admonishes Carter and we see a lengthy vision of the Inferno.
 Undeterred, Carter establishes a new venture with an unsafe floating casino, only for disaster to strike again at sea.